App Sandbox Checklist

 If you have adopted App Sandbox according to the guidelines presented throughout this book, you should be ready to distribute your app either through the Mac App Store or directly to users.
 But before you do, every time you release a new update of your app, use this checklist to verify that your app is following best practices.

 Make sure that your app makes use of each entitlement in its entitlements file.
-If your app does not need an entitlement, it must not be present in the entitlements file.
+If your app does not need an entitlement, remove it from the entitlements file.

 Make sure you have enabled sandboxing on all Mach-O executables included in your app's bundle.
 Every Mach-O executable must have an entitlements file, and request the